ModTheGungeon/Eluant/README.md

 Further, exsiting bindings tend to call `lua_error()` to trigger errors, which causes a longjmp.
 This action can corrupt information that the CLR has regarding the stack, and skips over `finally` blocks!
 Eluant tries very hard to make sure that Lua errors are not raised in or across CLR stack frames.

 It is also a goal that Eluant should work with an unmodified build of the Lua C library.

+This fork of Eluant even has LuaJIT support that can be toggled by just defining the `ELUANT_LUAJIT` symbol.

 Quick Start
 ===========